Indiana Republican Party

-The Indiana Republican Party is the affiliate of the United States Republican Party in the state of Indiana.
-The chairman of the Indiana Republican State Committee is Lana Keesling.
+The Indiana Republican Party, currently chaired by Lana Keesling and serving as the state affiliate of the national GOP, is the United States Republican Party's affiliate in Indiana.
+The party platform emphasizes limited government, fiscal conservatism, traditional family structures, and opposition to abortion.

-It is currently the dominant party in the state, controlling all statewide executive offices, both of the state's U.S. Senate seats, seven of its nine U.S. House seats, and supermajorities in both chambers of the state legislature.
+The party has been the predominant political party in Indiana politics for most of the state's history.
+It controls all statewide executive offices, both U.S. Senate seats, seven of Indiana's nine U.S. House seats, and holds supermajorities in both chambers of the state legislature.

+Historically, Indiana has also been a reliably Republican state in presidential elections, deviating only during major national Democratic landslides.

+From the late 20th century onwards, Indiana consistently supported Republican presidential candidates, except for Barack Obama's narrow 2008 win.
+Since 2005, the state has continuously elected Republican governors.

 History

-Republicans have dominated Indiana politics for most of its history, although Democrats did occasionally do very well in some parts of the state government from the 1960s to the early 2000s.
-At the presidential level, the state is also reliably Republican; the state has voted Democratic only five times since 1892, all of which occurred amidst national Democratic landslides.
+Republicans have been the leading political party in Indiana for most of its history.
+However, Democrats occasionally performed well in state government elections from the 1960s to the early 2000s.

+In presidential elections, the state is also reliably Republican; Indiana voters opted for the Democratic Party only five times since 1892, all of which occurred amidst national Democratic landslides.
 In fact, no Republican has won the presidency without carrying Indiana since 1876, when Democrat Samuel Tilden very narrowly carried the state amidst an extremely close (and still disputed) national election.

 In the election of 1860, Abraham Lincoln won all of Indiana's 13 electoral votes with 51.09% of the popular vote.
 When the American Civil War broke out, Indiana had a strong, pro-South Democratic Party in the Indiana General Assembly that, for the most part, claimed to be pro-Union but anti-abolition.
-Governor Oliver P. Morton (elected 1861), had a close relationship with Lincoln, who called him the "shrewdest person I know".
+Governor Oliver P. Morton (elected 1861) had a close relationship with Lincoln, who called him the "shrewdest person I know".
 At the 1862 Loyal War Governors Conference in Altoona, Pennsylvania, Morton put his full support behind Lincoln's Emancipation Proclamation.